NCAR/photo-decomp/docs/source/api/index.rst

 .. if there is no :math: on a page then mathjax does not get loaded
 .. this phantom space ensures mathjax is loaded and that the titles in the
 .. cross section, some of which are latex-formatted equations,
-.. appears as math with hypertext links :math:`\phantom{~}`
+.. appear as math with hypertext links

+:math:`\phantom{~}`